Georgia Wildlife Resources Division

 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

 The goal of the McDuffie Environmental Education Center (MEEC) is to provide students with stimulating outdoor experiences about the ecology of our wildlife, water, soils and forests while emphasizing good stewardship of these important resources.
-This 570-acre site offers three interpretive nature trails, five outdoor classrooms, hands-on nature exhibits, two indoor science classrooms, two covered picnic pavilions, an outdoor amphitheater and a butterfly garden, as well as fields, forests, wetlands, ponds, and streams.
+This 570-acre site offers two interpretive nature trails, five outdoor classrooms, hands-on nature exhibits, two indoor science classrooms, two covered picnic pavilions, an outdoor amphitheater and a butterfly garden, as well as fields, forests, wetlands, ponds, and streams.
 MEEC is open by appointment only.

 MEEC offers a wide variety of grade-specific activities with unique curriculum that is aligned with the Georgia Performance Standards for pre-K through 7th grade.
 Three Georgia certified teachers are on hand to provide instruction.
 An overview of the MEEC curriculum is available on the MEEC website: www.themeec.org .